 Each Drop Counts: A wheat farmer pivots to smart irrigation

 A deep orange sun hangs low on the horizon as Raul surveys his fields.
-Stretching out below, a golden expanse that is a source of pride and until recently, intense stress.
-Farming has always been a gamble with the weather gods.
-Some seasons are intense, waiting for rains to keep the soil intact and the green shoots moving upwards.
+Stretching out below, a golden expanse, a source of pride, and until recently, intense stress.
+Farming is always a gamble with the weather gods.
+Some seasons are dry; waiting for rains to keep the soil intact and green shoots moving upwards.

-A few seasons ago, Raul took a leap of faith, embracing pivot irrigation systems to mitigate the variables in rain water supply during the hot summers.
-It was a different kind of gamble, taking significant chunks of cash to set up and run.
-This new gamble has to pay off in better yields.
-The margins are too tight.
-He had looked at a linear pipe run, but his crop fields were small.
-The irregular plot size meant it was not a suitable fit.
+A few seasons ago, Raul took a leap of faith, embracing pivot irrigation systems to mitigate the variable rain water supply during hot summers.
+It is a different kind of gamble, taking significant chunks of not so liquid cash to set up and run.
+This new gamble has to pay off in better yields because the bank takes no stock in failed projects.

 The turning point

-Before the upgrade, Raul relied mainly on guesswork.
-He used hand held moisture sensors and a weather eye for what was happening in the sky.
-If a pivot slowed down or an old nozzle clogged, he found out later—when the wheat began to show signs of discoloration.
+Before, if a pivot slowed down or an older nozzle clogged in fertigration, he found out later, usually when the wheat began to show signs of discoloration.
 Leaks meant pressure drops, wasted water and uneven coverage.
-Now he gets a notification on his phone, based on an anomaly in the analytics.
+Now he gets a notification on his phone, based on anomalies in the analytics.

 From his desktop monitoring station, he checks: